 Drain then rinse split peas in a fine colander or sieve and set aside to drain.

 Add butter and oil to a large saucepan; add in onion, garlic, spices and seasoning.
-Gently sauté covered, stirring regularly, for a few minutes until spices are fragrant.
+Gently sauté covered, stirring regularly, for a few minutes until spices are fragrant and onion has softened.
 Add in the carrots and turn up heat to high/medium.
 Continue to sauté, stirring regularly, for 2 minutes..

 Gradually pour in 2 cups of just boiled water, the tinned tomatoes, crumbled stock cube, sugar, split peas and further seasoning to taste – stir to bring up the browned bits on the base of the pan.

-Bring to the boil then immediately turn down to a medium/low simmer, covered, for 40 minutes, making sure to stir regularly.
-Add in sweet potato and a further cup of boiled water, stirring through then cover and continue simmering for 40-50 minutes, or until split peas are tender and sweet potato is soft and dahl is thick – make sure to stir regularly as it can stick to the base of the pan at this point.
-If it still seems a bit thin 15 minutes or so before the end of cooking time, remove the lid and use a splatter guard to reduce it a bit.
+Bring to the boil then immediately turn down to a medium/low simmer, covered, for 40 minutes, making sure to stir regularly to stop it catching on the base.
+Add in sweet potato and a further cup of boiled water, stirring through then cover and continue simmering for 40 minutes, or until split peas and potato are tender and dahl is thick – make sure to stir regularly.
+The longer you soak the split peas in the initial step above, the faster it will cook.

 Serve with dollops of yoghurt and warm naan bread.